top of page

 ANNOUNCED ca. 2005

 My very first phone was the LG Migo when I was in about the 4th or 5th grade.
-The Migo, like the Cingular Firefly, was a cellphone that catered to children.
+The Migo (like the Cingular Firefly) was a cell phone that catered to children.
 The Tamagotchi-like device allowed 4 contact saves and an emergency button that automatically dialed 911.
-The phone did not have a camera, nor did it allow for text messaging, but it did come with a set of adorable stickers that I vividly remember decorating my phone with.
-This is a phone that I genuinely miss.
-Not only was it age-appropriate but the design was so cute.
-This phone also reminds me of a simpler time, when phones did what they were meant to do: make calls ( and not be handheld computers).
+The phone did not have a camera, nor did it allow for text messaging, but it did come with a set of adorable puffy stickers that I vividly remember decorating my phone with.
+This is a phone that I do genuinely miss.
+Not only was it age-appropriate, but the design and name are still perfect.
+It also reminds me of a simpler time, when phones did what they were meant to do: make calls—without the expectations of a handheld computer.

 2. LG VX6100